 ON-SNPN and SO-SNPN can be roles taken by either an SNPN or different SNPNs.
 It is possible for the same network to be in both roles with respect to a specific UE.

+NOTE: A SO-SNPN can be a SNPN that temporarily provides access for Localized Services.